Belmont transmitting station

 It has a guyed tubular steel mast, with a lattice upper section.
 The mast was shortened in April 2010 and is now 1154 ft in height.
-Before this it was 1272 ft high and was considered to be the tallest structure of its kind in the world (taller masts, such as the KVLY-TV mast in the United States, use steel lattice construction), the tallest structure of any type in the United Kingdom.
-After the top section was removed, the mast's reduced height relegated it to the second-highest in the UK after Skelton.
+Before this it was 1272 ft high and was considered to be the tallest structure of its kind in the world (taller masts, such as the KVLY-TV mast in the United States, use steel lattice construction), and the tallest structure of any type in the United Kingdom.
+After the top section was removed, the mast's reduced height relegated it to the second-highest in the UK after Skelton in Cumbria.

 Despite the mast being shortened it can be seen in daylight on clear days from most areas close to and within the Lincolnshire Wolds.
-On clear nights its bright red aircraft warning lights can be very widely seen across much of Lincolnshire from as far north as the River Humber and Barton-Upon-Humber; from the west of the county it can be seen from Lincoln, Gainsborough and Grantham; from the south of the county it can be seen from Spalding and Bourne; and from the east it can be seen from Skegness, Mablethorpe and most areas along the Lincolnshire coast.
+On clear nights its bright red aircraft warning lights can be very widely seen across much of Lincolnshire from as far north as the Humber estuary and Barton-Upon-Humber; from the west of the county it can be seen from Lincoln, Gainsborough and Grantham; from the south of the county it can be seen from Spalding and Bourne; and from the east it can be seen from Skegness, Mablethorpe and most areas along the Lincolnshire coast.
 The lights can also be seen from many parts of Nottinghamshire, coastal areas of North West Norfolk and a few parts of Derbyshire on very clear nights.